w4bo/AA2627-unibo-mldm/slides/dt.md

 - Let $D_t$ be the set of records of the training set corresponding to $node_t$ and $y_t = \{y_1, ..., y_k\}$ the possible class labels

-Overall procedure:
+Overall procedure, if $D_t$

-- If $D_t$ contains records belonging to the $y_j$ class only, then $node_t$ is a leaf with label $y_j$
+- contains records belonging to the $y_j$ class only, then $node_t$ is a leaf with label $y_j$
-- If $D_t$ is an empty set, then $node_t$ is a leaf node to which a parent node class is assigned
+- is an empty set, then $node_t$ is a leaf node to which a parent node class is assigned
-- If $D_t$ contains records belonging to several classes, you choose an _attribute_ and a _split policy_ to partition the records into multiple subsets.
+- contains records belonging to several classes, we need an _attribute_ and a _split policy_ to partition the records into multiple subsets.

-- Apply the current procedure for each subset recursively
+Apply the current procedure for each subset recursively
 :::
 ::::